How the Oklahoma ice storm helped strengthen Hurricane Zeta beyond expectations

 For a more technical take on what happened, here’s the Hurricane Center’s explanation written in a forecast discussion Wednesday afternoon.
 There’s a clear sense of exasperation at seeing this storm defy expectations that cuts through the scientific jargon.

 “Somewhat surprisingly, Zeta has rapidly intensified this afternoon,” meteorologists wrote.
-“Although the hurricane has been moving over marginally warm [sea surface temperatures] and relatively low heat content waters, it has intensified from 80 kt to 95 kt in about 6 hours.
-It is possible that this intensification can be at least partly attributable to a conducive interaction with an upper-level trough [dip in the jet stream] located a few hundred miles to the west-northwest of Zeta."
+“Although the hurricane has been moving over marginally warm [sea surface temperatures] and relatively low heat content waters, it has intensified from 80 [knots] to 95 [knots] in about 6 hours.
+It is possible that this intensification can be at least partly attributable to a conducive interaction with an upper-level trough [dip in the jet stream] located a few hundred miles to the west-northwest of Zeta.”

 In meteorology, extremes tend to beget extremes, and Zeta’s fury was yet another example.
 It was a hurricane paradoxically intensified by an ice storm that cut power to hundreds of thousands several hundred miles away.